-Mortgage Broker vs. Mortgage Banker vs. Institutional Lender: What’s the difference?
+Mortgage Broker vs. Mortgage Bank or Local Bank: What’s the difference?

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 Should you choose a mortgage broker versus a lender for your home loan?
 What’s the benefit of picking a mortgage broker versus your bank for a refinance or purchase?
 The answer depends on your finances, how fast you need to close and which type of loan you need.

 A mortgage bank, also called a mortgage lender or even “lender” for short, is a financial institution with direct access to the money you need for your mortgage.
 Typically, the money comes from the company’s own bank account or from its investors.

 - A lender can approve your loan application and provide money to you directly.

 - You’ll usually make your payments directly to the mortgage bank after your loan closing.

 - Mortgage banks only offer home loans — you won’t find options for checking accounts, credit cards or car loans.

 - Mortgage processors and underwriters work for the lender.
 Closing and funding of the loan is handled internally.